ddeboer/vatin/README.md

 $ composer require ddeboer/vatin
 ```

-If you want to use this library in a Symfony2 application, you can use the
+If you want to use this library in a Symfony application, you can use the
 [VatinBundle](https://github.com/ddeboer/vatin-bundle) instead.

 Usage